 The book and these clips would be perfect to use during Black History month, the video below gives further advice on how schools and support children from diverse backgrounds:

-George Bridgetower - art, liberty and slavery: in this website and resource pack from LGfL it enables students to take a close look at George Bridgetower and his relationship with Beethoven.
+George Bridgetower - art, liberty and slavery: in this legacy website and resource pack from LGfL students can to take a close look at George Bridgetower and his relationship with Beethoven.
 Students can also examine other artists, writers and musicians who were working at the same time as Bridgetower, with a special focus on their relationship to the anti-slavery movement.
-This resource can be used with KS3 and KS2 pupils.
+This resource can be used with KS2 and KS3 pupils.

 The BBC have also put together a range of inspiring resources for both primary and secondary schools, around black history, heritage, culture and achievements.
 There are also a range of teacher notes and the content is suitable for KS2 through to GCSE.
 The resources include videos, assemblies and lesson plans.